adap/flower/doc/source/how-to-run-flower-using-docker.rst

 .. important::

   The SuperNode Docker image currently works only with the 1.9.0-nightly release.
 A stable version will be available when Flower 1.9.0 (stable) gets released (ETA: May).
-A SuperNode nightly image must be paired with the corresponding
-  SuperLink nightly image released on the same day.
+A SuperNode nightly image must be paired with the corresponding SuperLink and ServerApp nightly images released on the same day.
 To ensure the versions are in sync, using the concrete tag, e.g., ``1.9.0.dev20240501`` instead of ``nightly`` is recommended.

 We will use the ``app-pytorch`` example, which you can find in the Flower repository, to illustrate how you can dockerize your client-app.

+.. _SuperNode Prerequisites:

 Prerequisites
 ~~~~~~~~~~~~~